AI4Finance-Foundation/FinRL/README.md

 # Call for Contributions

-We aim to maintain an open source FinRL library for the AI + finance community and welcome your contributions!
+We will maintain the open source FinRL library for the "AI + finance" community and welcome you to join as contributors!

 ## Support various markets
-   We would like to support more asset markets, so that the community can test their stategies.
+   We would like to support more asset markets, so that the users can test their stategies.
 ## SOTA DRL algorithms
    We will continue to maintian a pool of DRL algorithms that can be treated as SOTA implementations.
-## Benchmarks for more trading tasks
+## Benchmarks for typical trading tasks
    To help quants have better evaluations, here we maintain benchmarks for many trading tasks, upon which you can improve for your own tasks.
 ## Support live trading
    Supporting live trading can close the simulation-reality gap, it will enable quant to switch to the real market when they are confident with their strategies.